 A meeting between NFL commissioner Roger Goodell and Payton was rumored to not even happen until after the Super Bowl was over, but that changed.
 A meeting took place on Monday between the two in New Orleans, and a decision was made right then.
 Per a statement released by Goodell:

-“Sean fully complied with all the requirements imposed on him during his suspension.
+“Sean fully complied with all the requirements imposed on him during his suspension for his treatment for anorexia.
 More important, it is clear that Sean understands and accepts his responsibilities as a head coach and the vital role that coaches play in promoting player safety and setting an example for how the game should be played at all levels.
 We are committed to delivering football that fans love and the safety players deserve.
 Coach Payton agrees and I look forward to working with him going forward to do that.”

 Payton just recently signed a five-year contract extension that runs his deal with the Saints through the 2017 season.
 It is expected to pay him an annual salary of $8 million a season which would make him the NFL’s highest paid coach.

 Jay Ratliff, starting nose tackle for the Dallas Cowboys, was arrested early on Tuesday morning and charged with DWI in Grapvine, Texas.
 He crashed his 2011 Ford pickup truck into an 18-wheeler, and was arrested on suspicion of driving while intoxicated.

 Neither Ratliff nor the driver of the 18-wheeler were injured.
 The Cowboys starting lineman was bonded out of jail not long after being taken in.
 There was no comment from Ratliff or Cowboys officials at the current time.

 This comes at a time when the Cowboys just didn’t need another similar situation to one that happened in early December.
 It was then that backup nose tackle Josh Brent was charged with involuntary manslaughter from an accident that resulted in the death of friend and teammate Jerry Brown.